soniccat/LaunchBarActions/README.md

 ### To Do
 1. Run exporting and indexing automatically every week
 2. Remove index.html from search results
+3. Optimize the index file, add filtering for more frequent words like articles

 ## Looking for English Irregular Verbs